se7enxweb/exponentialbasic/README.md

 Check out the Contributing Guidelines for more details.

----

-Developed with ❤️ by 7x.

-## About (Original)
+## About (Historical)

 Originally released as **eZ Publish Version 2** by eZ Systems (now Ibexa) in 1999, this CMS has a storied history of innovation.

 In mid-2001, **7x** began development based on **eZ Community 2.x**, a PHP/MySQL CMS derived from eZ Publish 2.2.x.

 ### Notable Milestones:

+- Release framework update to provide composer based autoloads using a free GPL solution from eZ Publish Legacy a script and classes which creates the required autoloads for composer from all detected classes in the installation.

+- Released stable finished work (only small bugs **might** remain) **eZ Publish Basic 2.4.0.0** in 2024/12 as a quite release of a christmas gift from Graham Brookins and 7x to the eZ Community.

 - Released (as is / example work in progress) **eZ Community 2.3** around 2006.

 - Enhanced stability and refined CMS/e-commerce features for USA-based users.
-(Basis of USA States Support (eZ Region) code was implemented but not integrated)
+(Basis of USA States Support (eZ Region) code was implemented into eZ Address module)

 - This repository is a direct descendant of the deprecated `ezcommunity2-contributions` repository, restructured for simpler maintenance and support.

 ---

+Developed with ❤️ by 7x.